-The point in this scenario is that most unsuccessful boxers lock up when considering the abilities of their opponent.
-They want to knock their opponent out, before the extent of their opponent’s talent is fully realized in the ring.
+The point in this scenario, I believe, is that most unsuccessful boxers lock up when considering the abilities of their opponent.
+They want to knock their opponent out, before the extent of their opponent’s talent is realized in the ring.

 “Our brains run ahead of us,” Leslie points out.

-Our fear of how talented the other guy might be gets in the way of us remembering how talented we are, in other words, and this causes us to forget to employ the methodical tactics that we’ve used throughout the career that brought us to the bout in the first place.
+Our fear of how talented the other guy might be gets in the way of us realizing our talent, in other words, and this causes us to forget to employ the methodical tactics that we’ve employed throughout the career that brought us to the bout in the first place.
 We have these voices in our head, and the voices of our trainers, telling us to knock our opponent out early, before they get their left hook going, while forgetting to work the body and tire them out to the point that our own knockout punch is more effective.

-The gist of this, as this reader sees it, is that we get so caught up in the fear of failure, and rejection, that we often fail to explore the extent of our abilities in the moment.
+The gist of this, as this reader sees it, is that we end up fearing failure and rejection so often that we fail to explore the extent of our abilities in the moment.
 We care about the moment so much, in other words, that we would probably do better to just shut our minds off and act.

 Asking for a raise, or a promotion, can be a little scary, because we know that such a request will call our ability into question.
 The prospect of quitting that job is scarier, and the idea of hitting the open market is horrifying, because we know the limits of our ability will come into play in every assessment and interview conducted.
-The ultimate fear, and that which keeps us in a job we hate, lays in the prospect of landing that other job for which we are either unqualified, and/or ill-equipped to handle.
+The ultimate fear, and that which keeps us in a job we hate, lays in the prospect of landing that other job for which we are either unqualified, and/or ill equipped to handle.
 What then?
-Are we to shut out all those worries and fears and just act?
-Is that possible for a human to do without some fear?
+Are we to shut out all those worries and fears and just act, and is it possible for a human to do without some fear?